mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 ...
 {% endhighlight %}

+Code coverage report is accessible only from classical Jenkins view.
+It appears as a link on the left side menu and as a miniature in main project view.

+![coverage][coverage]

 ### PEP8 & code metrics reports

 We can also check code errors and style violations.
 Unfortunately `pylint` has tendency to return a non-zero exit code even only if a small warning issue was found.
 Only when everything was fine, 0 is returned.
 All non-zero steps are signal for Jenkins to fail the pipeline.
 This is unacceptable in case of small style differences.
 In this situation I use pylint report as a "tip" and allow it to fail.
 My shell command will always return true.